|TRIP DATES||AVAILABILITY||PRICE||SPACE LEFT|

 Enjoy sundowners as the South African sun sets before heading back to the lodge for dinner.

-Enjoy lunch in the local area before heading out to Blyde River Canyon for a cruise with sunset sundowners.
+Enjoy lunch at the lodge before heading out to Blyde River Canyon for a cruise with sunset sundowners.
 Marvel at the splendour of the third largest Canyon in the world, unquestionably being the largest ‘green canyon’ due to its lush subtropical foliage.
 Here, an abundance of wildlife will keep you distracted while learning more about the natural history of the Blyde Canyon as the sun sets and you enjoy sundowner drinks.

 The Blyde River canyon supports a large diversity of life, including numerous fish and antelope species as well as Hippos and Crocodiles, primate species and a diversity of birdlife such as the African Fish Eagle, African Finfoot and much more.